WordPress is a free Content Management System that runs more than 40% of the websites in the world.

 Now enter your email address (this is the only field required) and click Get It Now.

-After the download, install the application following your operations systems' normally procedures.
+After the download, install the application following your operating system's normal procedures.

 Once in localwp click Create a new site.